-The Power Pool area estimated installed wind generation capacity for 2011 summer season is approximately 8,600 MW, contributing only approximately 1,500 MW on-peak.
+The Power Pool area estimated installed wind generation capacity for 2012 summer season is approximately 10,000 MW, assuming zero contribution on-peak.
 During the NWPP summer peak, the experience to date, wind generation contribution to meeting the peak load has been zero.

-The wind generation manufactures' standard operating temperature for wind turbines range from -10° C to $+40^{\circ}$ C (14° F to 104° F).
-During the summer peaking period, the temperature in the areas where the majority of the wind turbines are located can exceed the 104° F, leaving no capability from the wind generation during those periods.
+The wind generation manufacturers' standard operating temperature for wind turbines range from $-10^{\circ}$ C to $+40^{\circ}$ C (14° F to 104° F).
+During the summer peaking period, the temperature in the areas where the majority of the wind turbines are located can exceed the 104°F, leaving no capability from the wind generation during those periods.